No shot, no proof, no service: NYC businesses begin checks

 Since New York City made its announcement, San Francisco and New Orleans have followed suit with policies to exclude the unvaccinated from some businesses.
 Los Angeles is considering similar measures.
 All are led by Democratic mayors, underscoring the political divide over mandates on vaccines, masks and other measures.

+Nevada’s governor enacted a similar policy this week, and the Las Vegas Raiders responded by becoming the first NFL team to require proof of vaccination to attend games in 2021.

+The New Orleans program, which requires patrons of restaurants, gyms, bars and event venues to produce proof of vaccination or a recent negative test, took effect Monday, but enforcement won’t begin until next week.

 New York City’s new rules went into effect Tuesday, but it won’t begin fining businesses that don’t comply until Sept.
-13, offering a grace period for implementation.
+13.

-The Museum of Modern Art on Tuesday was not requiring visitors to show proof of vaccination.
-A ticket agent said he didn’t know when the requirement was supposed to start.
+The Museum of Modern Art was not requiring visitors to show proof of vaccination Tuesday A ticket agent said he didn’t know when the requirement would start.

-Avner Balkany, visiting from Israel with his family, said he was unaware of the city’s new rules but would have been prepared anyway, as he reached for his wallet to show his vaccination card.
+Avner Balkany, visiting from Israel, said he was unaware of the new rules but would have been prepared anyway, reaching for his wallet to show his vaccination card.

-Andrew Rigie, executive director of the NYC Hospitality Alliance, said his group was fully behind the effort.
-In return for the industry’s cooperation, he called on officials to replenish financial aid to still-struggling restaurants.

-Leon Ellis, the owner of Chocolate, a restaurant in the city’s Harlem neighborhood, said the sacrifices are needed to keep the virus from wreaking more havoc on businesses like his.
+Leon Ellis, the owner of Chocolate, a restaurant in Harlem, said the sacrifices are needed to keep the virus from wreaking more havoc on businesses.